Introduction

 I know you … view my high school graduation[1] with more sentiment and such, but to me it’s only the prelude to a lot more work… Today at dinner, Dad told us several stories about his childhood in Chicago and the like, and [that] he’d wanted for some time to write all his memories down.
 I suggested that we tape record his stories, and later I could write them up for the future.[2]

-Four such sessions were taped that summer: three with my father and the last with my grandmother, who visited us in Kansas City that August.
-I learned that my grandparents had kept a childhood diary for their firstborn, my father’s older sister Martha; which Grandma Ehrlich now undertook to translate from the original Hungarian, sending me a copy in installments.
+Four such sessions were taped that summer: three with my father and the last with my grandmother, who visited us in Kansas City MO that August.
+I learned that my grandparents had kept a childhood diary for their firstborn, my father’s older sister Martha; which Grandma Ehrlich then undertook to translate from the original Hungarian, sending me a copy in installments.
 Martha herself wrote me, contributing her slant on the family history; as did her daughter, my cousin Sherry Renée.
 In October 1974 I replied to S.R.’s reminiscent letter, saying it was just what I needed to untangle my mental logjam: “I [had begun] to wonder just what I was going to do with all the material I was getting.
 I never dwelled on the matter for fear of finding myself at a dead end.”

-In August 1983 I returned to the Ehrlich History material, "again being struck by the interesting story it would make."
+In August 1983 I regathered the Ehrlich History material, “again being struck by the interesting story it would make.”
 Setting to work on this in January 1984, I expected it to be soon over and done with.
-There was a palpable need for haste: Grandma Ehrlich, now aged eighty-eight, had entered a nursing home fully expecting to die; while terminal cancer was forcing my Aunt Martha into painful early retirement.
-So I slapped together “An Honest Tale Plainly Told” in February with more than the usual feeling of obligation to redeem a forsaken project.
-All the eyes in all the old photos seemed to stare at me askant, making observations on what a henyélő‡ I was.
+There was a palpable need for haste: Grandma Ehrlich, now aged eighty-eight, had entered a nursing home fully expecting to die, while terminal cancer was forcing my Aunt Martha into painful early retirement.
+So I slapped together An Honest Tale Plainly Told [3] in February 1984 with more than the usual feeling of obligation to redeem a forsaken project.
+All the eyes in all the old photos seemed to stare at me askant, making observations on what a henyélő [4] I was.

-As things turned out, both my grandmother and aunt would hold on for several more years; and both expressed delight with “An Honest Tale.”
-To me, however, it was no better than a cobblejob—a patchwork pastiche of excerpts, extracts, and badly-xeroxed illustrations.
-It did manage to present the upbringings of József Ehrlich and Matild Kohn; their meeting in Budapest and marriage in Kolozsvár§ (where they produced daughter Márta); their coming to America and settling in Chicago (where they added son George); and how József, who wanted to be a teacher, ended up in the fur business.
-But my guiltridden jury-rigging haste hadn’t allowed me time to retrieve my aunt’s childhood diary, so I postponed recounting Martha and George’s adventures till a second volume could be compiled—by September, I thought.
+As things turned out, both my grandmother and aunt would hold on for several more years; and both expressed delight with An Honest Tale.
+To me, however, it was no better than a cobblejob: a patchwork pastiche of excerpts, extracts, and badly-xeroxed[5] illustrations.
+It did manage to present the upbringings of József Ehrlich and Matild Kohn; their meeting in Budapest and marriage in Kolozsvár[6] (where they produced daughter Márta); their coming to America and settling in Chicago (where they added son George); and how József, who wanted to be a teacher, ended up in the fur business.
+But my guiltridden jury-rigging haste hadn’t allowed me time to retrieve my aunt’s childhood diary, so I postponed recounting Martha and George’s adventures till a second volume could be compiled—by September 1984, I thought.

 That summer I called on the family’s principal out-of-town figures, some of whom lived in Washington state and some in the Mojave Desert.
 For the first time I was able to study the original diary kept for Martha from 1919 to 1934, written entirely in Hungarian.
 My grandmother’s 1974 treatment had begun midway, with the journey to America; the earlier years in Kolozsvár looked to be unfathomable.
 But my initial despair was quickly dispelled by the discovery of a complete English translation, made by Grandma Ehrlich back in 1953.
 This version introduced me to a host of long-lost European relatives, speaking in their own words.
 Contemporary events left their mark as well: little Márta’s second birthday was fittingly celebrated in September 1921, but as an aside her father wrote: